tradingview/documentation-guidelines/PineUserManual/Terminology.md

 - *Defining the type of function parameters in library function declarations is mandatory.*
 - *A "simple int" argument is required for the length parameter in ``sma()``.*

+### ID
+When referring to pointers to drawings or arrays, we use "ID" for singular and "IDs" for plural.

 ### realtime & real time
 We use "realtime" when it is an adjective and "real time" when "time" is used as a noun:
 - *A realtime bar*, *realtime calculations*